 - Pug dog encephalitis

 Although this list may look a bit scary, don’t let it put you off.
-These are possible problems, and there are many dogs out there that don’t suffer any of these conditions.
+These are only possible problems, and it’s quite possible that your pug husky mix won’t suffer any of these health problems.

 Husky Pug mix highlights